mmayo888/ImageFilter/README.md

 When the Package Manager appears, find the package “imageFilters” in the list and click Install.

+Restart WEKA.

 ###2.
 Download some images

 You need to put all your images in the *same directory*.

+For example, if you download the file [butterfly_vs_owl.zip](), you will find one directory containing 99 images.

 ###3.
 Create an ARFF file containing the image labels